dovorokwa/Retail_sales-Analysis/README.md

     quantity IS NULL OR price_per_unit IS NULL OR cogs IS NULL;

-### 3. Data Analysis & Findings
+# 3. Data Analysis & Findings

---The following SQL queries were developed to answer specific business questions:
+##The following SQL queries were developed to answer specific business questions:

 select * from sales_analysis_tb
 select count(*) from sales_analysis_tb